hackerschoice/docker-thc-hacker/README.md

 # docker-thc-hacker
 Docker environment for hackers

+Docker is like a Virtual Machine (but it aint!).
+It uses the 'Container' to isolate any activities from a docker instance from the Host OS.

+Docker uses the overlay-fs.
+No data is written to the host's file system.
+A docker instance always looks new when it is run again.
+It's perfect for hacking or executing untrusted binaries.

+The host's ~/hax is mounted to /hax in order to quickly share data between the docker instance and the Host OS.

 THIS IS TOTALLY ALPHA FOR CLOSE FRIENDS ONLY.
 PLEASE LET ME KNOW WHAT TOOLS YOU LIKE ME TO ADD.

 Install: